 According to a McKinsey Global Survey, corporations have accelerated the digitization of their customer engagement, supply-chain interactions, and internal operations by three to four years.
 Even more impressively, the share of digital or digitally enabled products in those company’s portfolios accelerated by seven years due to the disruptions of COVID-19 to the global supply chain and more.

-Lockdowns and social distancing drastically changed consumer buying behaviors and severely impacted businesses that rely on in-person gatherings.
-While some of the adaptations and innovations companies made were short term measures, many are expected to create lasting advantages.
+Lockdowns and social distancing drastically changed consumer buying behaviors and severely impacted businesses that rely on person-to-person gatherings.
+While some of the adaptations and innovations companies made were short-term measures, many are expected to create lasting advantages to customer experience.

 The increase in digital communication and engagement is expected to permanently change how corporations do business.
 The average share of customer interactions that are digital went from 36% in 2019 to 58% in 2020.
 This growth rate is three years ahead of the average rate of adoption seen over the past several years.
-The number of initiatives to use advanced technologies also increased 37% in operations and 21% in business decision making.
+The number of initiatives to use advanced technologies also increased 37% in operations and 21% in business decision-making.

 By comparison, corporations still struggled with lost revenue and business disruptions but they were much better equipped to rapidly respond to changes.
 While it may seem as though major digital ventures would take months or years to implement, the COVID-19 pandemic really demonstrated what corporations can do when they are motivated and willing to put resources behind a project.

 For example, before the pandemic, executives thought increasing the use of technology in operations would take an average of 672 days.
 In fact, these initiatives took only 26.5 days to implement and most executives believe the change will remain after the pandemic.

 Of the organizations who reported very effective responses to COVID-19, 72% were the first in their industries to experiment with new technologies during the crisis and 67% invested more than industry peers in digital-related capital expenditures.

 Manifest Moves Existing Value Proposition into Digital Platform

 Using their existing expertise and connections, they worked with 923 Digital to create Manifest.
 This digital platform creates an orchestrator to serve as the ideal consultant for making connections, expanding business opportunities, and forming teams.

 Altar Live Responds to New Market Demand with Web and Mobile App

 With in-person gatherings significantly limited in 2020, there was a sudden demand for church and faith communities to move online.
-923 Digital saw church leaders struggle to transfer the community experience to a digital medium.
-As part of our internally funded ventures, we built a streaming and video conferencing technology specifically designed for hybrid ministry and community engagement.
+923 Digital saw church leaders struggle to transfer the community experience to a digital medium, leaving a big impact on how their customers feel.

 The past year has shown that established corporations have the opportunity to usher in the next wave of innovation.
 With access to resources startups don’t have and the ability to partner with digital venture firms, corporations can be the true disruptive forces in their industries, especially in the uncertain times we find ourselves in.